March 17, 2020

 - DO reduce anxiety by tuning out social media and news several hours per day.

-Restricting access to hospitals, locating testing sites outside of the hospital walls, and providing Personal Protective Equipment to patient-facing teams all help to keep our staff safe.
+Restricting access to hospitals, locating testing sites outside of the hospital walls, and providing Personal Protective Equipment to patient-facing teams all help to keep our team members safe.
 These steps also protect our patients in the hospital and their families.